mdsunivie/deeperwin/README.md

+# DEPRECATION NOTICE

+This is a deprecated, legacy version of the deeperwin codebase originally built using TensorFlow. **We highly recommend to switching to the master-branch, containing a faster, better and more accurate version of deeperwin based on JAX.**

 # DeepErwin

 DeepErwin is python package that implements and optimizes TF 2.x wave function models for numerical solutions to the multi-electron Schrödinger equation.